Hiding in Plain Sight

 In Aboriginal cultures, as it's been explained to me, differences aren’t typically reconciled using 'one vote one value'.
 Some voices naturally carry more weight from earned respect.
 And the goal isn’t victory but consensus.
 Participants rarely get everything they want, but the intention is that everyone gets something they can live with.
 It's a more stable system.

-But the bigger problem for Australia in general is that our politics don’t much resemble true democracy anyway.
+But the bigger problem for Australia in general is that our politics don’t much resemble democracy anyway.

 An Idiotic Society